wix-incubator/wix-code-docs/wix-members-v2/wix-members-v2/Members/guides/Introduction.md

 ## Before you begin

 It’s important to note the following points before starting to code:
-- You need to add the Members Area app on your site.
+- You must add the Members Area app on your site.

 ## Permissions information